Make this pure vanilla extract in the pressure cooker and enjoy right away. No need to wait months for the beans to extract their flavor.

-IMPORTANT NOTE: Be sure and check out Marci’s Pressure Cooker Vanilla Extract update – complete with answers to all of your Vanilla Extract FAQ’s plus 5 all new extract recipes – Cinnamon, Maple, Peppermint, Lemon, and Almond.
+IMPORTANT NOTE: Be sure and check out Marci’s Pressure Cooker Vanilla Extract update – complete with answers to all of your Vanilla Extract FAQs plus 5 all new extract recipes – Cinnamon, Maple, Peppermint, and Lemon.
 You will be amazed!

 I hope you are sitting down and firmly planted on a chair right now, because what we are about to show you will BLOW YOU AWAY!!
 I knew my sister Marci was brilliant with the electric pressure cooker . . . but this . . . this tops all reasons why every household needs an electric pressure cooker.
 Prepare to be amazed as Marci shows us how we can make potent, delicious, colorful, flavorful and beautiful homemade vanilla extract, right in your pressure cooker!!!
 No more waiting around for months for the beans to extract their flavor!
 In the mere matter of minutes, the cooker will pressurize those beans leaving you with ready to use and enjoy vanilla extract.

 I know.
 Life changing.

 Pin it.
 Tweet it.
 Blast it on Facebook.
 Let’s change some lives people 😉

 But first, let’s hear it from Marci!

 P.S.
 I have the coolest sister ever.
 P.S.S.
 Product source list to be found directly above the printable recipe.
 P.S.S.S.
 There are affiliate links in this post.
 Thank you!